 Students’ final grade consist of

-• Six individual 800-word written papers (highest five grades count)
+Six individual 1000-word written papers (highest five grades count)

-Blackboard is used in this course.
-Students hand in their papers online via turn-it-in, and blackboard will be used to communicate course information to students.
+Brightspace is used in this course.
+Students hand in their papers online via turn-it-in, and Brightspace will be used to communicate course information to students.

 A selection of chapters and journal articles available via the (digital) Leiden University library.